alexeyantropov/thvac/README.md

 However I recon there is a little problem and I want to code a tiny client using hvac (not bare Vault API) with a simplier to use interface based on my expirience with Vault and hvac.

 # Developing and testing environment
-All assets for developing and testing in the 'develop' folder.
+All assets and docs for developing and testing in the 'develop' folder.
 It uses docker-compose, [the Vault docker image](https://hub.docker.com/_/vault), and [the Python image](https://hub.docker.com/_/python).

 It is runned and developed on python 3.9 but I sure that another python version aren't a problem.